YottaDB/YDBDoc/ProgGuide/commands.rst

 To avoid deadlocks, use LOCK without a leading + or - sign on its arguments because such a command releases all previously LOCKed resources, or uniformly implement well designed LOCK accumulation orders and/or use a timeout with the LOCK command.

-If a LOCK command specifies a timeout, and YottaDB/GT.M acquires ownership of the named resource before the timeout elapses, LOCK sets $TEST to TRUE (1).
-If YottaDB/GT.M cannot acquire ownership of the named resource within the specified timeout, LOCK sets $TEST to FALSE (0).
+If a LOCK command specifies a timeout, and YottaDB acquires ownership of the named resource before the timeout elapses, LOCK sets $TEST to TRUE (1).
+If YottaDB cannot acquire ownership of the named resource within the specified timeout, LOCK sets $TEST to FALSE (0).
 If a LOCK command does not specify a timeout, the execution of the command does not affect $TEST.
 If a LOCK with an argument having a leading minus sign (-) specifies a timeout, the command always sets $TEST to TRUE (1).

 If a process issues a LOCK command for a named resource already ZALLOCATEd by that process, the resource is both ZALLOCATEd and LOCKed.
 LOCK does not release ZALLOCATEd resources.
 To release such a named resource, the process must both ZDEALLOCATE and unLOCK the resource.
 For more information, refer to “ZAllocate”.

 Currently, LOCK of an argument within a parenthetical list where the argument includes an extrinsic function that performs LOCK, ZALLOCATE or ZDEALLOCATE actions produces a BADLOCKNEST error except where there is only one such argument, it is the first argument in the list and the LOCK'ng as a consequence of the extrinsic function(s) is simple.
-Note that this pattern may still produce some unintended outcomes, so FIS recommends against its use.
+Note that this pattern may still produce some unintended outcomes, so YottaDB recommends against its use.

-For more information on troubleshooting locks with the Lock Utility (LKE), refer to the chapter on that utility in the Administration and Operations Guide.
+For more information on troubleshooting locks with the Lock Utility (LKE), refer to the chapter on that utility in the `Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/mlocks.html>`_.

 ---------------------------------
 Using Locks within Transactions
 ---------------------------------

-Within transactions, LOCKs are used by YottaDB/GT.M to ensure the ability to serialize.
+Within transactions, LOCKs are used by YottaDB to ensure the ability to serialize.
 There is no guarantee, however, that attempts by other processes to examine LOCKs held with a transaction will produce the same results as when LOCKs are outside of a transaction.
 In other words, LOCKs within transactions should never be used as simple semaphores.

 The LOCK command locks a specified resource name that controls a tree structured name space.
-Outside of transactions when one process in an environment acquires a LOCK or a ZALLOCATE on a named resource, no other YottaDB/GT.M process in that environment can LOCK a resource with an "overlapping" name until the first process releases the LOCK that it holds.
+Outside of transactions when one process in an environment acquires a LOCK or a ZALLOCATE on a named resource, no other YottaDB process in that environment can LOCK a resource with an "overlapping" name until the first process releases the LOCK that it holds.

-For information on the use of LOCKs within transactions, refer to Chapter 5: “General Language Features of M”.
+For information on the use of LOCKs within transactions, refer to `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

 **Lock Command Operation Summary**